MicrosoftDocs/win32/desktop-src/activity_coordinator/activity-coordinator-api-and-terminology.md

 Policies define what an **ideal time** time to run means by describing the desired conditions of various resources required to run or impacted by the developer’s activity.
 A policy is formed by several pairs of resources and conditions, defining individual **resource conditions**.

-A policy may specify conditions for resources like Power, Memory, and CPU, but also exclude resources like GPU based on their workload relevance.
+A policy may specify conditions for resources like Power, Memory, and CPU, but also exclude resources like GPU based on their relevance.
 A policy is considered **open** when all resource conditions are met and **closed** otherwise.
 Policies do not describe how much of a given resource an activity is expected to consume.
+The API uses policy configurations to make coordination decisions among API consumers.

-When configuring a policy, it is recommended that the developer starts with the best (**good**) condition for each resource so that the API can help them run at the best times, when there is least likely to be resource contention.
-Conditions may be lowered (e.g., from **good** to **medium**) afterwards if the policy does not open frequently enough or long enough to meet the needs of their workload.
+When configuring a policy, it is recommended that the developer starts with the best (**good**) condition for each resource so that the API can help them run at the best times, when execution is least likely to impact the user's experience or system performance.
+Conditions may be lowered (e.g., from **good** to **medium**) afterwards if the activity is not notified to run frequently enough or long enough to meet the developer's needs.

 ### Subscription